za3k/za3k.com/archive/invincible.md

 | 5    | break room of      | a well-marked | office      |
 | 6    | portal in          | a spooky      | forest      |

 Decide why you want the heroes to kill you, or roll randomly for them.
-"I sure hope no one defeats me, or I'd ..." (roll once per column)
+"I sure hope no one defeats me, or I'd ..." (roll once per column).
+Keep your goal secret until you're defeated.

 | d6   | Villain Goal                                      |
 |------|---------------------------------------------------|